gridcoin-community/Gridcoin-Site/wiki/faq.md

 5. Copy it to the data directory and rename it to wallet.dat.
 6. Restart the wallet.

-If it still doesn't start you can try using the -salvagewallet flag.
+If it still doesn't start you can try using the `-salvagewallet` flag.
+This will try to pull whatever it can out of the wallet.dat file and will create a new file.
+Rename that new file to wallet.dat and try launching the wallet again without the `-salvagewallet` flag

 ---
 # Sync